while2/d3graph/README.md

 graph.redraw(500);
 ```

+A random growing graph [example](http://yihe2.github.io/d3graph).

 ## Layout

 First of all the nodes are topologically sorted and group by their level.
 Nodes with the same level share the same x-coordinates and group of nodes scatter from left to right uniformly.
-Then an order was optimized in each group to reduce edge intersections.
+Then an order was optimized within each group to reduce the edge intersection.

-Note that some edge may connect nodes with the same level, since the level is defined only by the distance from the initial nodes.
+Note that some edges may connect nodes with the same level, since the level is defined only by the distance from the initial nodes.
 Good news is that in such a way, no edge will spread over more than 2 levels.

 ## Notes

-`delNode` deletes only the nodes, not their adjacent edges.
-Although these edges will not be visible
+Notice that `delNode` deletes only the nodes, not their adjacent edges.
+These ghost edges will not be represented, until their adjacent nodes were added back to the graph.